doyleyoung/vertx-graphql-example/README.md

 # Vertx GraphQL Example

-This is an example application to exercise graphql-java-async as well as graphql schema apigen.
+This is an example application to exercise graphql-java-async, graphql-apigen and vertx-dataloader (TBD).

 ## System Architecture